People Will Talk: Plot

-Elwell's detective discovers that Shunderson was once convicted of murder, and Elwell calls for a misconduct hearing against Praetorius.
-A photographer takes a picture of Shunderson who confides with doctor Praetorius about it.
-Dr Elwell pays doctor Praetorius a visit.
-Instead Deborah answers the door.
-The professor congratulates Deborah on her being newly married.
-He requests to meet with her husband concerning confidential information.
-Deborah confronts him about the vicious gossip concerning her husband.
-Elwell gives her a document laying the charges against her husband, which she takes to him.
+After his detective discovers that Shunderson was once convicted of murder, Elwell demands a misconduct hearing against Praetorius.
+Deborah confronts Elwell about the vicious gossip concerning her husband, and Elwell presents her with a document laying the charges against Praetorius, which she takes to him.

-A hearing is held regarding charges against Dr. Praetorius.
-At the hearing, Praetorius explains that he started his career in a small town by opening a butcher shop as a front for his undeclared medical practice, because the people of the town didn't trust doctors.
-Elwell accuses Praetorius of "quackery", but Praetorius defends himself with the fact that he was a licensed practitioner, describing how he was forced to leave town after his maid discovered his medical degree.

-Disappointed, Elwell then opens the Shunderson file.
-Praetorius categorically refuses to answer questions about his friend, but Shunderson intervenes and explains that he served 15 years in prison for the alleged death of a man who had tried to murder him, then somehow survived being hanged after actually murdering the man, who had gone into hiding during the first trial.
-When he woke up, he was lying on a table in front of Praetorius, who was at that time a medical student examining what he believed was a cadaver.
-Praetorius kept Shunderson's survival a secret, and Shunderson became Praetorius's devoted friend.
-After this story is told, the chairman concludes the hearing in Praetorius's favor, and Elwell walks away alone and discredited.
+At the hearing, Praetorius explains that he started his career in a small town by opening a butcher shop as a front for his medical practice because the townspeople mistrusted doctors.
+He was forced to leave town after his maid discovered his medical degree.
+Shunderson proceeds to tell his own story to the members of the hearing.
+He had been sentenced to death for murder but survived his hanging.
+When he awakened, he was lying on a table in front of Praetorius, then a medical student examining what he believed to be a cadaver.
+Praetorius kept Shunderson's survival a secret and Shunderson became Praetorius's devoted friend.
+The chairman concludes the hearing in Praetorius's favor and Elwell walks away alone and discredited.

-Elwell had purposefully arranged for Praetorius's misconduct hearing to be scheduled for the same time as the student/faculty orchestra's concert.
-After the hearing and Praetorius' acquittal, the film ends with Deborah, her father, and Shunderson in the audience watching Praetorius' good friend and confidant, physics professor Lyonel Barker, play in the orchestra while Praetorius conducts it in the finale of Brahms's Academic Festival Overture, "Gaudeamus Igitur".
+Elwell had purposefully arranged for Praetorius's misconduct hearing to be scheduled for the same time as the student/faculty orchestra concert.
+After the hearing, Deborah, her father and Shunderson watch Praetorius conducting the finale of Brahms's Academic Festival Overture, "Gaudeamus igitur".